 "They seem to be really close friends."
 Hilary remarked as she combed her hair.
 "Yes, they are childhood friends.
 They practically grew up as siblings."
 Amelia commented while drying her hair.

 After everyone was up and ready, the four girls went to the Great Hall to take their breakfast.
 The feast at Hogwarts was still the same as always.
-It was simply deliciously.
+It was simply delicious.
 Hilary nearly felt at home though she dearly missed her friends already.
 She wondered how her friends and family were doing.
 Were they alright?
 Was the war already over?
 She was starting to get anxious but she didn't have much time to dwell on it because Professor Sprout came to their table and gave out the time tables.
 Hilary was quite pleased.
 She had double class of potion on that morning.
 It was her favorite subject but then she remembered that she wouldn't have Severus as a professor.
-If she remembered right Professor Slughorn had been her parents' teacher.
+If her memory was accurate, Professor Slughorn had been her parents' teacher.

 After breakfast, Hilary met up with Lily and the Marauders.
 She hugged Lily and Remus while she simply greeted the others.
 Pettigrew was still lagging behind, but as soon as she saw him, she became rigid.
 Sirius, however, kept her mind quite well away from Pettigrew.
 Although, he actually annoyed her, it was still better than looking at that rotten rat.